dhr. N.A. (Nour) Munawar MA

 1012 XT Amsterdam

-Nour is a PhD-candidate at the Amsterdam School for Heritage, Memory and Material Culture (AHM) & the Amsterdam Centre for Ancient Studies and Archaeology (ACASA).
+Nour is a PhD researcher at the Amsterdam School for Heritage, Memory and Material Culture (AHM) & the Amsterdam Centre for Ancient Studies and Archaeology (ACASA).
 He is mainly interested in cultural heritage management and conflict archaeology.
 Prior to his admission at University of Amsterdam, Nour finished a Master in Archaeology from the University of Warsaw-Poland.
 Documentation and analysis of destruction have been crucial parts of his MA thesis which titled: "Preserving Cultural Heritage in Conflict Areas, Aleppo city-Syria".
 His MA thesis was largely based on the knowledge and experience that he has gained while pursuing MA studies at the faculty of archaeology in University of Leiden before starting his master degree at the University of Warsaw.

 PhD Project: "The (Re)construction of Syrian and Iraqi Cultural Heritage in Post-Conflict Contexts "